astrosica/e-Electronics_sales_analysis/README.md

 e-Electronics is an e-commerce company that sells popular electronics to customers worldwide.
 I performed an exploratory analysis of their core marketing data to investigate yearly sales trends, product performance, marketing channel performance, and loyalty program efficacy for presentation to cross-functional teams and drive company recommendations.

+The SQL scripts and entity relation diagram (ERD) can be found here.
+The Excel workbook can be found here.

 ## Summary of Insights

 **Yearly trends:** Between 2019 and 2022, the total revenue exceeded $28 million over 100K orders with an AOV of $260.
 In particular, 2020 saw the highest growth across the board along with the greatest revenue ($10.2 million) and highest AOV ($300), potentially related to increased pandemic spending.
 Meanwhile, 2021 saw the highest number of orders (36K).